mapsync/irvine-advisory2/site/content/post/boil-water-advisory-1.md

 ---
-title: Boil Water Advisory
+title: Boil Water Advisory "LIFTED"
 draft: false
-date: 2025-09-27T23:08:19.728Z
+date: 2025-10-01T14:27:09.736Z
-description: Boil water advisory has been issued.
+description: Boil water advisory lifted for Kirkland Ave.
-image: /img/download.jpg
+image: /img/lifted-1-.jpg
 ---
-A boil water advisory has been issued for the following areas:
+A boil water advisory has been LIFTD for Kirkland Ave.

 Kirkland Ave.
 From 212 Kirkland to 180 Kirkland.
-Residents who live on Kirkland between those addresses should bring water to be consumed to a rolling boil and allowed to cool before using until further notice.
-For more information please call the 606-723-2197.
+Residents who live on Kirkland between those addresses No longer need to boil their water.
+Sorry for the inconvenience.